AllWorldIT/containers-postfix/README.md

 # Introduction

-This is the AllWorldIT Alpine Linux base image for various other docker images.
+This is the AllWorldIT Postfix image.

-It comes bundled with Supervisord, Postfix and Cron.

 # Environment